Skip to main content

 2. Antipasti: 3-8 appetizer varieties

-3. Primi piattiPREE-mee pee-AH-tee: 2-3 pasta or risotto courses
+3. Primi piatti: 2-3 pasta or risotto courses

 Regional Feast Variations

-Tuscan wedding menus feature bistecca alla fiorentina, wild boar ragù, and local pecorino cheeses, emphasizing qualità over quantità with 5-6 refined courses.
+Tuscan wedding menus feature bistecca alla fiorentina, wild boar ragu, and local pecorino cheeses, emphasizing quality over quantity with 5-6 refined courses.

-Venetian receptions emphasize risotto varieties, fresh Adriatic seafood, and cicchettichee-KEH-teesmall plates during extended aperitivo hours.
+Venetian receptions emphasize risotto varieties, fresh Adriatic seafood, and cicchettichee-KEH-tee (small plates) during extended aperitivoah-peh-ree-TEE-voh hours.

 Modern Adaptations